671432/JustMe/README.md

 # Known issues

-- styling of the buttons isn't being applied on iOS devices
+- some styling aspects of the buttons aren't being applied on iOS devices
-- copy/pasting the link to anything other then "671432.github.io/JustMe/" results in a page not found error ( for example: 671432.github.io/JustMe/projects results in an error)
+- copy/pasting the link to anything other then "671432.github.io/JustMe/" results in a page not found error ( for example: "671432.github.io/JustMe/projects" results in an error)

 # Planned work